 Wellness Outreach & Health Promotion Programs

-- Daily Wellness Fruit.
+- Daily Wellness Fruit: Stop by SWCC for a healthy snack!
 We know how important it is to maintain adequate nutrition throughout the day.
 We also know how we don’t always plan ahead and pack a nutritious snack, and all you are left with are less-than-satisfying and usually not-so-healthy snack options.
-Well, SWCC is here for you!
-We provide fruit for students during the fall and spring semesters, so stop by SWCC for your healthy snack!
+Well, SWCC is here for you, we provide fruit for students during the fall and spring semesters.

-- Ask the Expert Webinar Series.
-In collaboration with local and international healthcare providers, we offer webinars on physical and mental health topics.
+- Ask the Expert Webinar Series: In collaboration with local and international healthcare providers, we offer webinars on physical and mental health topics.
 Students can participate in these webinars anonymously and pose their personal questions via the facilitators without disclosing who they are.
-If you are not able to participate in the live sessions, you can access the recordings of the webinars with their follow-up Q&A at a convenient time for you.
+If you are not able to participate in the live sessions, you can access the recordings of the webinars with their follow-up Q&A at your convenience.

 - WellTrack: Interactive self-help therapy site.
 Use your @georgetown.edu to register and create a login.